privacy-scaling-explorations/pse.dev/data/projects/README.md

 #### 3. Register the New Project:
  - Open the projects.ts file located in the same directory or wherever your project's list is maintained.
- - Add your new project to the projects array to make it visible within your application.
-For example:
+ - Add your new project to the projects array to make it visible:

 ```js
 import { example } from './projects/example';